 Here are the top favorite places to get the best shave ice on Maui.
 You will not be disappointed.

 Between the variety of flavors to their unique toppings, you will be sure to find something every member of your family will enjoy!
+These places offer the best shave ice Maui has to offer!

 1. ULULANI’S SHAVE ICE

 The most famous shave ice in Maui is Ululani’s Shave Ice.
-They launched in 2008 with one small stand and they’ve now expanded to 5 locations on Maui: Lahaina, Kihei, Kahului, Hyatt Regency, and Maui Lani.
+They launched in 2008 with one small stand, and they’ve now expanded to 5 locations on Maui: Lahaina, Kihei, Kahului, Hyatt Regency, and Maui Lani.

 Their tables have holes cut out so people can place their shave ice in them (which helps them from melting in your hands).

-Plus, their shave ice is made from pure, filtered watered and they use pure cane sugar and natural fruit juices.
+Plus, their shave ice is made from pure, filtered water and they use pure cane sugar and natural fruit juices.
 Some of their most popular toppings include fresh mochi, azuki beans, and Maui-made Roselani’s Ice Cream.

 This is my personal favorite Maui shave ice, which is why I listed them first.